DataDog/KubeHound/README.md

 # KubeHound

-A Kubernetes attack graph tool
+A Kubernetes attack graph tool.
+For an overview of the application architecture see the [design canvas](./docs/application/Architecture.excalidraw).
+To see the attacks covered see the [edge defintions](./docs/edges/).

-Full documentation available on confluence: https://datadoghq.atlassian.net/wiki/spaces/ASE/pages/2871592134/KubeHound+1.0
+To contribute a new attack to the project follow the [attack guide](./docs/ATTACKS.md).

 ## Run